Dig Dug: Release

-Dig Dug was released in Japan by Namco in March 1982, followed by North America in April by Atari, Inc. (as part of the licensing deal with Namco), and in Europe on April 19 by Namco.
+Dig Dug was released in Japan by Namco on February 20, 1982, followed by North America in April by Atari, Inc., and in Europe on April 19 by Namco.

 The first home versions of Dig Dug were developed and published by Atari for its Atari 2600 and Atari 5200 consoles and released in October 1983.
 Further versions were released for the TI-99/4A (December 1983), Atari 8-bit computers, Commodore 64, IBM PC and Apple II (December 1984).
 A version for the Atari 7800 was announced in 1984, but was delayed along with the console itself due to changes in Atari management; it would eventually be released by Atari Corporation on May 15, 1986.
 A similar port for the Intellivision was also delayed before being released in July 1987.

 In Japan, it was released for the PV-1000 in 1983, the MSX in 1984, and the Famicom on June 4, 1985.
 Gakken released a handheld LCD tabletop game in 1983, which replaced Dig Dug's air pump with a flamethrower to accommodate hardware limitations.
 A version for the Famicom Disk System, based on the 1985 Famicom version of the game, was released on July 20, 1990.
 Namco released a Game Boy version in North America and Europe in September 1992, with a new game mode called "New Dig Dug", in which the player must collect keys to open an exit door.
 The Game Boy version was later included in the 1996 Japan-only compilation Namco Gallery Vol. 2, which also includes Galaxian, The Tower of Druaga, and Famista 4.
 A Japanese X68000 version was developed by Dempa and released on February 24, 1995, bundled with Dig Dug II.
 On June 21, 2004, the Famicom version was re-released in Japan for the Game Boy Advance as part of the Famicom Mini series.

 Dig Dug is a mainstay in Namco video game compilations, including Namco Museum Vol. 3 (1996), Namco History Vol. 3 (1998), Namco Museum 64 (1999), Namco Museum 50th Anniversary (2005), Namco Museum Remix (2007), Namco Museum Essentials (2009), and Namco Museum Switch (2017).
 The game was released online on Xbox Live Arcade in 2006, with support online leaderboards and achievements.
 It is part of Namco Museum Virtual Arcade, and was added to the Xbox One's backward compatibility lineup in 2016.
-A version for the Japanese Wii Virtual Console was released in 2009.
+A version for the Wii's Virtual Console was released in 2009 in Japan.
 Dig Dug is a bonus game in Pac-Man Party, alongside the arcade versions of Pac-Man and Galaga.
+The arcade version was also re-released digitally for the PlayStation 4 and Nintendo Switch as part of the Arcade Archives series and published by Hamster Corporation in 2022.